colbyford/af3-on-hpc/README.md

-# af3-on-hpc
+# AlphaFold3 on HPC
-Logic for running AlphaFold3 on an HPC cluster
+Logic for running AlphaFold3 in a Docker container on an HPC cluster environment.